 If you wish to apply for a city school but you do not live in Nottingham city, you must contact your own local authority to obtain their common application form or apply online via your own local authority's website.

 Answers to frequently asked questions can be found here.
 If you cannot find the answer to your question here please contact the school admissions team.

 What happens next?

-If you apply online by the closing date (15 January 2018), you will receive an email about the decision on your application on Monday 16 April 2018.
-If you apply using a paper application form you will be notified by letter posted second class on Monday 16 April 2018.
+If you applied online by the closing date (15 January 2018), you will receive an email about the decision on your application on Monday 16 April 2018.
+If you applied using a paper application form by the closing date you will be notified by letter posted second class on Monday 16 April 2018.

 If there are more applications for a school than places available, places are offered according to the school's oversubscription criteria given the ‘Going to School in Nottingham 2018/19 – Appendix 2 – admission criteria for primary schools and academies in Nottingham City’ document above.